How are you breathing at night? - by Dr Lindsay J Singham

 Most people are completely unaware of what happens at night time but have symptoms as above that may suggest all is not right during the night.

-Some people breath through their mouth, snore, or even stop breathing (sleep apnoea) during the night and know nothing about it.
+Some people breathe through their mouth, snore, or even stop breathing (sleep apnoea) during the night and know nothing about it.

 This can lead to the type and amount of sleep you are getting being altered and put undue stress on your body.